Lemoncode/redux-sagas-typescript-by-example/04_race/readme.md

 }
 ```

-- Now let's create the action creatior that will generate the cancel action (append to the body of the
+- Now let's create the action creator that will generate the cancel action (append to the body of the
 action index file):

 ```typescript